crosssenses/sample-journal/agile-en/pages/index.md

 :--- FULL_FIGURE ---:
 file: assets/images/figures/Innogy-Agile_businesses-en.svg
-caption: Organisation-wide agile transformations in relation to perceived instabilty of businnes environment (How to create an agile organization, 2017)
+caption: Organisation-wide agile transformations in relation to perceived instabilty of businnes environment (Ahlbäck et al., 2017)
 :--------------:

 ## Complexity needs both stability and flexibility: what can agile organisations do better than others?